subharya83/cvml-exercise/ex03/README.md

 - Generate structured data about news stories including headlines, summaries, and metadata
 - Process various media types including text, images, and video content

+### Choice of model
+- GIT (Generative Image-to-text Transformer) is open-source and has comparable performance to BLIP
+- The textcaps variant is specifically trained for caption generation
+- Has a permissive license for commercial use

 ### Constraints
 - Minimum video duration: 5 minutes
 - Input must be screen capture footage of news browsing